Hans Makart Biography | Oil Paintings

 Hans Makart received his initial training in painting at the age of eleven between 1850 and 1851 at the Vienna Academy from Johann Fischbach.
-Makart, had a passionate and love of color but was bad at drawing, and was always anxious to get away from the routine of school drawing classes.
+Makart, had a passion and love of color but was bad at drawing, and was always anxious to get away from the routine of school drawing classes.
 His teachers thought he was devoid of all talent and forced him to leave the Vienna Academy.
 He later went to Munich, and after two years of self-study, he attracted the attention of Karl Theodor von Piloty, who saw his potential and took him as a student between 1861 and 1865.
 It was during this time that he developed his future painting style.

 During these years, Hans Makart also traveled to London, Paris, and Rome to further his art studies.
 The first oil painting he painted under Piloty, Lavoisier in Prison, though it was considered timid and conventional, it attracted attention by its use of color.
 In his next work, Nymphe and Troubadour, he first displayed the decorative qualities to which he afterward sacrificed everything else in his work.
 With his next two artworks, Modern Amoretti and The Plague in Florence, his fame became established.